otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 ### Navigation

 The **navigation graph** is used to manage your application's navigation.
-A **navigation graph** is a resource file which contains all your application's destinations & actions that the user can take when navigating between destinations.
+A **navigation graph** is a resource file that contains all your application's destinations & actions that the user can take when navigating between destinations.

 **Code view:**